 7) Create regular backup and follow 3-2-1 rule

-Creating backup of your files, folders and OS is one of the types of computer maintenance.
+Creating a backup of your files, folders, and OS is one of the types of computer maintenance.
 It is a preventive measure.
-It saves you from the misery of failure of storage device.
-Any storage might fail because they are electronics and accidents can happen any time.
+It saves you from the misery of the failure of storage devices.
+Any storage might fail because they are electronics and accidents can happen at any time.
 Hard Disks, Solid State Drives, NAS may fail without showing any sign.
-Thus we must be very careful because we know that our files, photos, videos and memories are very important.
+Thus we must be very careful because we know that our files, photos, videos, and memories are very important.
 We can buy songs, movies and series but our photos, videos can’t be bought back.

 Common Computer Repair and Troubleshooting tips

 Till now, you should have known the importance of computer maintenance.
 Now let us guide you into repairing your PC.
 This checklist will help you to figure out some common problems and point you to the solution.
 There are many variables but we have listed some most common issues.
 Instead of a routine computer maintenance checklist, these are symptoms and problems with common solutions.